QingyangFu617/DVD_Rental_Analysis_SQL/README.md

 The DVD rental database represents the business processes of a DVD rental store.
 The DVD rental database has many objects, including:

-15 tables '\n'
+15 tables.
-1 trigger
+1 trigger.
-7 views
+7 views.
-8 functions
+8 functions.
-1 domain
+1 domain.
-13 sequences
+13 sequences.

 There are 15 tables in the DVD Rental database: